How to correctly test your soil ?

 - From each plot, take 10 to 20 sub-samples and mix them.

-- Soil samples should be taken from the depth where the active root system is , usually to a depth of 15-20cm.
+- Soil samples should be taken from the depth where the active root system is , usually to a depth of 15-20cm (6-8 inches)

 - Place the mixed sub-samples in a plastic bag.
 About 0.5 – 1 kg (about 1-2 lbs) of soil is required for soil testing.

-- Before sending the bag to the lab, identify the sample properly, by indicating on the bag the plot name, crop, date of sampling and type of analysis needed
+- Properly identify the sample on the bag with the plot name, crop, date of sampling, and type of analysis needed before sending it to the lab.

 BASIC PRINCIPLES OF SOIL TESTING